operator-framework/operator-sdk/doc/user/migrating-existing-apis.md

     The API server will validate each version by its own `schema` if the global `spec.validation` block is removed.
 No validation will be performed if a `schema` does not exist for a version and `spec.validation` does not exist.

-    If the CRD targets a Kubernetes 1.13+ cluster with the `CustomResourceWebhookConversion` feature enabled, converting between multiple versions can be done using a [conversion webhooks][crd-conv-webhook].
+    If the CRD targets a Kubernetes 1.13+ cluster with the `CustomResourceWebhookConversion` feature enabled, converting between multiple versions can be done using a [conversion][crd-conv].
+The `None` conversion is simple and useful when the CRD spec has not changed; it only updates the `apiVersion` field of custom resources:

+    ```yaml
+    spec:
+      ...
+      conversion:
+        strategy: None
+    ```

+    More complex conversions can be done using [conversion webhooks][crd-conv-webhook].

-    _TODO:_ document adding and using conversion webhooks to migrate `v1` to `v2` once the SDK `controller-runtime` version is bumped to `v0.2.0` and [#1455](https://github.com/operator-framework/operator-sdk/pull/1455) is implemented.
+    _TODO:_ document adding and using conversion webhooks to migrate `v1` to `v2` once the SDK `controller-runtime` version is bumped to `v0.2.0`.

     **Note:** read the [CRD versioning][crd-versions] docs for detailed CRD information, notes on conversion webhooks, and CRD versioning case studies.